Wagashi: Types and Brands of Kyoto Yatsuhashi Sweets

 Nama Yatsuhashi (生八ツ橋)

-On the other hand, Nama Yatsuhashi is a soft, chewy Yatsuhashi made by steaming the rice dough without baking, which is a relatively new product that first went on the market in the 1960s.
+On the other hand, Nama Yatsuhashi, first released in the 1960s, is a soft, chewy Yatsuhashi made by steaming rice dough without baking.

-Nama Yatsuhashi is often sealed in the vacuum pack to improve the shelf life.
+Unlike Katayaki Yatsuhashi, Nama Yatsuhashi is often sealed in the vacuum pack to improve its shelf life.

-Next, when it comes to the brand name of Yatsuhashi, the following 3 confectionery companies in Kyoto are especially famous for their Yatsuhashi.
+In terms of the brand name, the following confectionery companies in Kyoto are especially famous for their Yatsuhashi sweets.